Pyrdacor/Ambermoon.net/README.md

 ### Download

-Version 1.6.10 is the most recent version from 21-06-2022.
-It also includes [Ambermoon Advanced](https://github.com/Pyrdacor/Ambermoon-Advanced).
+Version 1.7.0 is the most recent version from 12-07-2022.
+It includes [original version 1.16](https://github.com/Pyrdacor/Ambermoon) and also [Ambermoon Advanced 0.01](https://github.com/Pyrdacor/Ambermoon-Advanced).

 Version 1.6.8 and later should now also work on ARM Macs (M1, etc)!

 You can also download the game on my website at www.pyrdacor.net!

-Platform | Download 1.6.10
+Platform | Download 1.7.0
 --- | :-:
 **Windows 64bit** | [Link](https://ambermoon-net.pyrdacor.net/download/1.6.10/Ambermoon.net-Windows.zip)
 **Linux 64bit** | [Link](https://ambermoon-net.pyrdacor.net/download/1.6.10/Ambermoon.net-Linux.tar.gz)